leeboardtools/mimon/UIDesignNotes.md

         - Securities:
             - Option to mark security to exclude from gain calculations
                 - Use to mark account as cash/money market fund
-        - Indicate hidden securities when displaying hidden securities
-        - Don't build full tooltips for subtotal %gains, list can get too long.

     - Priced Item Editor

     - Securites/Mutual Fund List
-        - Add % of total market value column (also to AccountsList)

         - Add % of total cost basis column